-2540510, SS 2021, 2 SWS, Language: German/English, Open in study portal
+Research Seminar: Human-Centered Systems 2540557, SS 2023, 3 SWS, Language: English, Open in study portal

-Information Systems and Service Design Seminar
+Formerly known as "Information Systems and Service Design Seminar"

-With this seminar, we aim to provide students with the possibility to independently work on state-of-the-art research topics in addition to the knowledge gained in the lectures of the research group ISSD (Prof. Mädche).
-The research group "Information Systems & Service Design" (ISSD) headed by Prof. Mädche focuses in research, education, and innovation on designing interactive intelligent systems.
+With this seminar, we aim to provide students with the possibility to independently work on state-of-the-art research topics in addition to the knowledge gained in the lectures of the research group IS I (Prof. Mädche).
+The research group "Information Systems I" (IS I) headed by Prof. Mädche focuses in research, education, and innovation on designing interactive intelligent systems.
 It is positioned at the intersection of Information Systems and Human-Computer Interaction (HCI).